Progress 12

 Progress 12 (Прогресс 12) was a Soviet unmanned Progress cargo spacecraft, which was launched in January 1981 to resupply the Salyut 6 space station.

 Spacecraft

 Progress 12 was a Progress 7K-TG spacecraft.
 The twelfth of forty three to be launched, it had the serial number 113.
 The Progress 7K-TG spacecraft was the first generation Progress, derived from the Soyuz 7K-T and intended for uncrewed logistics missions to space stations in support of the Salyut programme.
-On some missions the spacecraft were also used to adjust the orbit of the space station.
+On some missions the spacecraft was also used to adjust the orbit of the space station.

 The Progress spacecraft had a dry mass of 6520 kg, which increased to around 7020 kg when fully fuelled.
 It measured 7.48 m in length, and 2.72 m in diameter.
 Each spacecraft could accommodate up to 2500 kg of payload, consisting of dry cargo and propellant.
-The spacecraft were powered by chemical batteries, and could operate in free flight for up to three days, remaining docked to the station for up to thirty.
+The spacecraft was powered by chemical batteries, and could operate in free flight for up to three days, remaining docked to the station for up to thirty.